xkrasnikova/java4roadmap/task3/README.md

 ## task 2
 ### What is the program does
-The sum of elements in the array (2 ways = built-in function and through manual enumeration of elements);
+The min and max of elements in the array (2 ways = built-in function and through manual enumeration of elements);
 ### Project structure
 1. Main.java - the main class.
 There is all calculations are happens.
 2. inputFile.txt - file with input date.
 The first value is age, the second is relaxed heart rate